prOripq/BlockChain_Ass1/README.md

 # Cryptocurrency News Aggregator

 Done by SE-2315: Yussupov Zhangir, Arlen Baybossin, Yeskendir

-A Rust-based service that collects and displays the latest cryptocurrency news from multiple sources.
-Users can enter a cryptocurrency name or symbol to retrieve recent news articles.
+A Rust-based service that collects and displays the latest cryptocurrency news from Cryptopanic source.